 Payroll registers are an often overlooked part of payroll governance.
-They involve the the formal tracking and register of actions impacting payroll operations.
-Formal registers increase transparency and allow analysis of issues and actions that happen in payroll operations.
+They involve the the formal tracking and register of actions impacting payroll operations including payments, exceptions and issues.
+Formal registers improve transparency and create organisational history of payroll operations.

 Registers you should be keeping